ECE454, Fall 2025

 bool grading_mode);

-The coding rules are simple.
+The coding rules for this lab are simple.
 You may write any code you want, provided it satisfies the following:

 You will not get an immediate error if you use assembly or compiler attributes with the automarker (see below), but we will scan your code after the deadline and you may receive zero if you violate these rules.